Architecture

 Overall Architecture

 Each tier works together to form a clean separation between presentation, data repository, and associated tools and helpers.
-3rd party projects, such as DeepDiff are used for comparisons, which FastMCP is used to expose MCP to clients.
+Third-party projects, such as DeepDiff, are used for comparisons, and FastMCP is used to expose MCP to clients.
 All access to OCI is via the OCI official Python SDK and the supported tenancy configurations.

 Data Model